 - According to the federal health exchange,

-- Log into your 2019 application on healthcare.gov or your state’s exchange. (this is last year’s application).
+- Log into this year’s application on healthcare.gov or your state’s exchange.

-- On the “My Coverage” page of your 2019 application, select the blue “STOP COVERAGE FOR 2020” button at the bottom of the page.
+- On the “My Coverage” page of your application, select the blue “STOP COVERAGE” button at the bottom of the page.

 - Call your insurance provider and confirm.